Police Constable Degree Apprenticeship

 Cautions and Convictions

 Convictions and cautions will not necessarily preclude you from becoming a police officer.
-It will depend on there nature and the circumstances of the offence.
+It will depend on the nature and circumstances of the offence.
 Failure to disclose convictions or cautions will, however result in your application being terminated.

 All applicants will have their financial status verified.
 Checks are carried out because police officers have access to privileged and highly sensitive information, which may make them vulnerable to corruption.